On Whitham's conjecture of a highest cusped wave for a nonlocal dispersive equation: Introduction

 For an in-depth analysis of the resulting limiting wave a detailed study of the integral equation appears to be unavoidable.
-Functional-analytic arguments provides one with \(C^\alpha\)-regularity for any \(\alpha < 1/2\), but not better.
+Functional-analytic arguments provide us with \(C^\alpha\)-regularity for any \(\alpha < 1/2\), but not better.
 To improve our estimates we use several differing ways of expressing \(\varphi(x+h) - \varphi(x-h)\), which makes it possible to move first- and second-order differences between \(K\) and \(\varphi\) in the integrals that appear.
 We first move second-order differences to \(K\) and use the \(C^\alpha\)-regularity of \(\varphi\), \(\alpha < 1/2\), to get \(C^{1/2}\)-regularity exactly at the crest.
 We then place one first-order difference on \(\varphi\) and one on \(K\) to deploy an interpolation argument between the global \(C^{\alpha}\)-regularity and the \(C^{1/2}\)-regularity exactly at the top, to obtain global \(C^{1/2}(\R)\)-regularity.
 The highest wave is qualitatively depicted in Figure~\ref{fig:highest}.
 We conjecture that it is everywhere convex and satisfies

 but a proof of these facts has so far evaded us.
 If such a formula holds, then one can show that the constant in front of \(|x|^{1/2}\) must indeed take the value \(\sqrt{\pi /8}\).
-The same constant would furthermore scale with \(K\), so that a different normalisation of the inverse Fourier transform would lead to a corresponding scaling in the limiting constant.

 Some comments on related recent work on the Whitham equation not mentioned above.
 The equation \eqref{eq:whitham} features the same kind of Benjamin--Feir instability as the full Euler equations \cite{MR3298879,MR3226084}, although its uni-directional character excludes other (small-amplitude, high-frequency) instabilities seen in the Euler equations \cite{DT15}.
 It is locally well-posed in \(H^{3/2+}\), in both the periodic setting and on the line \cite{MR3375167}, but a large-time existence theory is so far lacking for equations with a generic nonlinearity and such weak dispersion, see \cite{LannesSaut13} and \cite{MR3188389}.
 As described above, waves with sufficiently large inclination will eventually break, and numerical data indicates that the form of breaking waves mimics that of the highest wave constructed in this paper \cite{MR3317254}.
 The results presented in this paper are in turn based on \cite{EK08} and \cite{EK11}, in which global branches of periodic, but smooth, periodic solutions were analytically constructed and numerically investigated.